-Use was made of the classifications in several well-known international reports (Bertelsmann 2016a, 2016b, 2016c; EBRD 2015a, 2015b, 2015c; Freedom House 2016a, 2016b; World Economic Forum 2016a, 2016b, 2016c).
-We placed far-reaching, but not uncritical reliance on these classifications, so that ours differ from those in one international report or another.
-The other source is the vast literature analyzing single countries or groups of countries.
-It was only possible to consult a fraction of these.
+Use was made of the classifications in several well-known international reports (Bertelsmann 2016a, 2016b, 2016c; EBRD 2015a, 2015b, 2015c; Freedom House 2016a, 2016b; World Economic Forum 2016a, 2016b, 2016c).30 We placed far-reaching, but not uncritical reliance on these classifications, so that ours differ from those in one international report or another.

+The other source is the vast literature analysing single countries or groups of countries.
+It was only possible to consult a fraction of these.31

-This world map, like Figure 2, gives a static snapshot of the present, not a dynamic, film-like account showing when or how some country moved from one politico-governmental form to another.
+This world map, like Figure 2, gives a static snapshot of the present, not a dynamic, filmlike account showing when or how some country moved from one politico-governmental form to another.
 The transition in some was quite rapid and in others slow and gradual.
 Nor was the direction immutable; sometimes it doubled back.
 It would clearly be instructive to show the pace of change, but that would far exceed the scope of this study, calling for a sizeable handbook, or lengthier still, a book on each country or smaller or larger groups of countries.
+I regret not having the strength for that, but hope others will undertake such huge tasks.